 As he had watched water slosh out of the tub, he had suddenly realized that something that weighed the same as his body but was more dense would make less water slosh out of the tub.
 (Abbott 2004, 80)

 There is a way to become better at finding out things than guessing and acting at random.
-It is called heuristics, and Professor Andrew Abbott at the University of Chicago has written a good book about heuristics used sociology.
-In short, Abbott provided fit ideas for coming up with ideas.
+It is called heuristics.
+Professor Andrew Abbott at the University of Chicago has written a good book about heuristics used in sociology.
+In short, Abbott provided ideas for coming up with ideas.

-Heuristics is good in one of the phases in basic research, as shown on another page [The Master's Thesis: Initial Steps].
+Heuristics is good in one of the phases in basic research, as shown on another page [Master's Thesis Steps].
 Scientific inquiry starts with getting ideas.
 Some people get them from others, other people hatch them (bring out ideas) themselves, and in many cases we manage to import, borrow and hatch.
-Regardless of their source, ideas mark where scientific inquiry starts - scientific inquiry is a procedure.
+Regardless of their source, ideas mark where scientific inquiry starts, and scientific inquiry is a procedure.

 Learning to find out things on one's own may be helped somewhat.
 One way is becoming good at observing first-hand.
 It can be trained, and ideas may rise on top of observations.

 Ideas then need to be sifted and arranged.
 Hermeneutics is for such work.
 But this page is devoted to heuristics, which could be called the art of finding out first-hand.
 This "finding-art" can be trained through steps, measurements, and routines.
-The acronyms IDEAL PUPILS sum up cores of the processes, and are explained further down.
+The acronyms IDEAL PUPILS (to be explained further down) sum up cores of the processes.